cyberbotics/webots-doc/darwin-op/foreword.md

 using Webots.
 Webots allows to program both the virtual robot model and the real robot by cross-compiling programs, or by remote-controlling the robot.

-In the first chapters, all the features of the simulation model of the DARwIn-op will be presented and the examples included in Webots will be explained.
+In the first chapters, all the features of the simulation model of the DARwIn-OP will be presented and the examples included in Webots will be explained.

 Then, in the following chapters, the possibilities of interaction with the real